iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Vector Calculus/Conservative Vector Field Extra.md

 #### When it Comes to Solving Line Integral

-* Test if the vector field is curl free, if it is, then we will know that that there eixsts a potential for the vector field, and it's easy to just test the vector field and then take the integral to recover the potential function.
+* Test if the vector field is curl free, if it is, then we will know that that there exists a potential for the vector field, and it's easy to just test the vector field and then take the integral to recover the potential function.

 * If the vector field is presented in the **curvilinear coordinates**, then we are going to use the Curl in Curvilinear coordinates!